Douglas D-558-2 Skyrocket: Surviving aircraft

+All three Skyrockets have been preserved.
 D-558-2 #1 Skyrocket is on display at the Planes of Fame Museum, Chino, California.
 The number two Skyrocket, the first aircraft to fly Mach 2, is on display at the National Air and Space Museum in Washington D.C.
 The third aircraft is displayed on a pylon in the grounds of Antelope Valley College, Lancaster, California.